-Follow these guidelines when configuring Layer 3 ACLs.
-We first present general guidelines, then guidelines for ACLs applied to a user interface, then guidelines for ACLs applied to a management interface.
+We present guidelines for all Layer 3 ACLs, followed by guidelines for ACLs applied to a user interface, applied to a management interface, applied to an overlay gateway, and then guidelines for receive-path ACLs (rACLs).

-The following are guidelines for Layer 3 ACLs applied either to user interfaces or to management interfaces:
+The following are guidelines for all Layer 3 ACLs:

 - An ACL name can be up to 63 characters long, and must begin with a-z, A-Z or 0-9.
-You can also use underscore () or hyphen (-) in an ACL name, but not as the first character. - On any given switch, an ACL name must be unique among all ACL types (MAC/IPv4/IPv6; standard or extended). - The order of the rules in an ACL is critical.
+You can also use underscore () or hyphen (-) in an ACL name, but not as the first character. - On any given switch, an ACL name must be unique among all ACL types (MAC/IPv4/IPv6, standard or extended, general or receive). - The order of the rules in an ACL is critical.
 The first rule that matches the traffic stops further processing of the frames.
 For example, following an apply match, subsequent deny or hard-drop rules do not override the apply. - When you create an ACL rule, you have the option of specifying the rule sequence number.
 If you create a rule without a sequence number, it is automatically assigned a sequence number incremented above the previous last rule. - Existing ACL rules cannot be changed, or updated with elements like count and log.
 You need to delete the rule and recreate it with the changed elements. - If an ACL includes a rule that denies a specific host or range (for example: "seq 2 deny host 10.9.106.120"), the switch still responds to the ping command, unless there is also a relevant rule with the hard drop option (such as seq 20 hard-drop icmp any any). - A hard-drop rule overrides control packet trap entries.
 As a result, it may interfere with normal operations of the protocols. - If-under IPv6-RA-Guard is enabled on an interface, there is an internal rule that takes precedence over user-configured rules applied to that interface.
 For example: seq 10 hard-drop IPv6-ICMP any any icmp-type 134 icmp-code 0

-Guidelines for Laver 3 ACLs applied to user interfaces
+Guidelines for Layer 3 ACLs applied to user interfaces